2019’s Best & Worst States for Women’s Equality

 - Raw files (for editing into clips)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Equal Employment Opportunity Commission, National Women's Law Center, National Center for Educational Statistics, Centers for Disease Control & Prevention and Center for American Women & Politics.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Equal Employment Opportunity Commission, National Women's Law Center, Institute for Women's Policy Research, National Center for Education Statistics, Centers for Disease Control & Prevention and Center for American Women and Politics.

 Was this article helpful?